Skywalkerorgin/LakeComoTraining-/README.md

 Figures/generate_pareto.py

 # Visualization of Policies
 Figures/Plot_Policy.py with an example for how to format the text file.
 Once you have the lake level, release, and forecast, I sorted by day so that all of the same days are in a block.
-Then, use AverageScript.R to get an average value for each day and plot using Plot_Policy.
+Then, use AverageScript.R to get an average value for each day and plot using Plot_Policy.py